PSL (Premier Squash League) is a tournament organised by England Squash where clubs from around the country vie for the

 *as of the preceding 1st Sep PSA rankings

 Fixtures are usually played on Tuesday nights, starting at 7pm (no later than 7.30), with two courts in use for each tie (some clubs use just one court).

 A tie consists of five players from each team playing their opposite number (a match).
-Teams must field one female player (at number five) and include a minimum of two players from the UK.
+Teams must field two female players (at number five) and include a minimum of one male and one female player from the UK.

 Each match is played best of THREE games PAR scoring to 11, 2 clear.

 Points are awarded as follows: ONE point for each game won, plus THREE points for the winning team (whoever wins the most matches).